purplemonkeymad/SecSecSantaBackend/API.md

 Required Keys:

-* `code`: Join code for the group that you want to retrieve summary info for.
+* `code`: Join code for the group that you want to add an idea to.
 * `idea`: The idea that should be submitted.
 Max length of 260 ascii chars.
 * `session`: Session id that identifies this session (the current device.)
 The owner of this session will be used as the target account for the action.
 * `secret`: The stored secret first created during the verify stage.